-Portsmouth demand is typically highest on weekends and at month-end changeovers, with seasonal student-area peaks; midweek dates provide the widest start-time flexibility.
+Portsmouth demand is usually heaviest on weekends and around month-end changeovers, while midweek dates tend to offer the best scheduling flexibility.

 | Period | Operational effect |